jphmrst/defblog/README.md

  - A `PIN` file property for posts that keeps them on the front page and feeds.

- - Check that a category has posts before generating it, adding it to indices.

 ### Things to have before calling it Version 1.0